ekopen/live_trading_engine/README.md

-# Live Trading Engine
+# Live Trading Platform

 Visit [www.erickopen.com](http://www.erickopen.com) to view comprehensive documentation.

 ## Overview
-This repository contains a fully automated trading engine designed to operate 24/7.
+This repository contains a fully automated trading platform designed to operate 24/7.
 It continuously ingests market data, stores that data, retrains machine learning models on a frequent basis, and uses those models to make trading decisions.
 This project highlights my ability to design and implement robust trading infrastructure.

 ## Details
 This project consists of four primary modules: